 The availability of mini-pupillages for first-year students and the timetable for applications differs among chambers – many are aimed at second years and above – but they are a great way to see barristers in action and to introduce yourself to people who could remember you favourably later on.
 Check chambers’ websites for details of how and when to apply.

 Informal legal work experience

-Many of the formal work experience schemes run by larger firms follow a strict timetable and are often only open to second-year students and above (with notable exceptions – see above).
+Many of the formal work experience schemes run by larger firms follow a strict timetable and are often open only to second-year students and above (with notable exceptions – see above).
 However, it is possible to secure work experience at smaller, high-street firms on a much more ad hoc basis.
 Write to firms in your area or give them a call.
 Even providing office support for a day or two, or shadowing a solicitor for an afternoon, is all valuable experience which improves both your CV and your knowledge about what you do and don’t want to do when you graduate.
 Plus, with remote working still enforced there are still plenty of virtual opportunities available – it might just require some digging.

 Non-legal work experience

 It’s not just law placements that you should put on your CV – all work experience is valuable.
 It is even better if you can build some experience in an area where clients of the firms you are interested in operate.
 If you’re interested in private client work, any customer-facing role such as working in catering, customer services or events will really help to demonstrate that you have the necessary people skills and can apply them in a professional environment.
 If you apply to a corporate firm, any experience in the financial sector (eg, working for a bank, hedge fund or related business) will be particularly relevant.